 We work with many students who’ve struggled in math, sometimes for years.
 During a first session, many say they’re fuzzy on a certain concept, that they often forget how to do certain kinds of problems, or that they just hate math.

-We’ve found that customized, one-on-one instruction can make a huge difference for students struggling in math.
-During tutoring, your tutor will use several strategies to make sure math sessions are fun, focused, and tailored to your child’s needs:
+We’ve found that customized, one-on-one instruction makes a huge difference for students struggling in math.
+During sessions, tutors use several strategies to make sure math instruction is fun, focused, and tailored to each child’s needs:

 If you think your child may need additional support in math, give us a call!